Labour Division

 The grades for workers' operating results may be given by managers, the managing board and by workers among themselves.
 Managing boards in enterprises will monitor the important improvements of the operation of workers and enterprises, as well as the significant damages that the workers and enterprises may cause.
 Their grades will objectively show the bad work of the workers as well as any improvement in operation.
 Further, the workers know best among them the quality of each worker.
 Each worker may be entitled to grade the work of several other workers as a response to the envisaged productivity of each worker.

-The grade received will be a confirmation or negation of the envisaged grade that each worker has given to himself as an offer of his future productivity.
+The grade received will be a confirmation or negation of the envisaged grade that each worker has given to themselves as an offer of their future productivity.
 The proposed subjective grade of a worker's productivity will get its objective confirmation or negation, which will influence the development of objective value categories in production.

-Work valorization is necessary not only for establishing the accountability of workers for the realized productivity, but also as determination that defines recognition of the man's essential powers.
-The man needs an objective scale of values in order to get to know himself objectively, as well as the possibility of his own upgrading.
+Work valorization is necessary not only for establishing the accountability of workers for the realized productivity, but also as determination that defines recognition of the individual's essential powers.
+The individual needs an objective scale of values in order to get to know themselves objectively, as well as the possibility of their own upgrading.

 The coefficient of realized productivity that realizes the value higher than 1(one) will represent the productivity realized in a volume larger than envisaged, and will also realize a higher income.
 And vice-versa, the coefficient of realized productivity smaller than 1(one) will represent the productivity realized in a volume smaller than envisaged, and income will also be smaller.